Are you thinking about a career in the Trust?

 All our recruiting managers are required to sign up to the Fair Recruitment Standards.

 At Homerton we are proud of the workplace culture we have created for our fantastic staff.
-Our workforce is multicultural and we are committed to providing a personal service to our diverse range of patients.
+Our workforce is multicultural and we are committed to providing a service personal to each of our diverse range of patients.
 Our staff share our core values of Personal, Respect, Responsibility and Safe.

-We are located in Hackney, a short distance away from Central London to the east of the City.
-Hackney is a vibrant borough of London, with great diversity and opportunity which is reflected across the Trust.
+We are located in one of the most diverse areas of the world a short distance away from Central London to the east of the City.
+Hackney is a vibrant borough in London, with great diversity and opportunity which is reflected across the Trust.
 It is our diversity, and our sense of community, which makes Homerton such a special place to work.
+Read about our neighbourhood.

 We offer a modern working environment with excellent development opportunities, support networks, social facilities and staff benefits.
 Our staff are integral to the success of the organisation in providing the highest possible quality of healthcare.
 We are committed to recruiting, retaining and rewarding the very best healthcare workers from across Hackney, London and beyond.